-The Sanctuary of Zeus Ammon is one of the most important temples in Halkidiki.
+The Sanctuary of Zeus Ammon is one of Halkidiki’s most prominent temples.

-The Sanctuary of Dionysus was founded in the second half of the 8th century B.C. by Euboean who settled in Afitis and was worshiped with the Nymphs in the cave beneath the rock on the southwest side of the site.
+The Dionysus Sanctuary was created in the second half of the eighth century B.C. by Euboean, who resided in Afitis, and was worshipped with the Nymphs in the cave beneath the rock on the site’s southwest side.

 The Egyptian deity Zeus Ammon’s sanctuary was erected on a tiny plateau on the site’s northern side.